Can Trotec lasers be used for metal processing?

-Trotec laser machines offer a series of standard solutions for engraving & marking metals.
-These can be used for a wide variety of applications.
+Trotec lasers offer a series of standard solutions for engraving or marking metals that can be used for a broad range of applications.

-There are a range of Trotec laser machines designed for cutting applications - the SP Series of laser cutters.
-But they are currently optimised for working with non-metallic materials.
-Even though there are some restrictions when cutting metallic workpieces, it is possible under certain circumstances!
-But remember, any new application should always be tested first.
+The Trotec lasers for cutting applications are currently optimized for working with non-metallic materials.
+Although there are some restrictions when cutting metallic workpieces, it is possible.
+Any application, however, should definitely be tested first.

-In a nutshell, 'process gases' can facilitate your cutting process and improve the cut quality overall in some applications.
-Gas kits (with the appropriate fittings and nozzles on the working heads) are available from us here at Trotec laser for some of our selected machines.
-These can, in turn, be used for corresponding process gases (such as nitrogen).
-For more information about process gases, please contact our laser experts below.
+In general, process gases facilitate the cutting process and improve cutting quality in some applications.
+Gas kits (with appropriate fittings and nozzles on the work heads) are available for selected Trotec lasers and can be used with corresponding process gases (such as nitrogen).

-Extremely reflective foils (including copper and/or brass foils) can be cut as well, but with a fiber laser machine.
+Very reflective foils of copper or brass can be cut with similar performance using the fiber laser.